-One of the nation's lost treasures.
-The Palace was the home of the Hamilton family and was the largest non-royal residence in Britain.
+One of the nation's lost treasures, it was the home of the Hamilton family and was the largest non-royal residence in Britain.
 Sadly, as a result of mining subsidence, it was demolished in the 1920s.
-Trace its fascinating history and that of the surviving buildings, including those which make up Low Parks Museum - Portland, the Palace Riding School - and Hamilton Mausoleum.
+Trace its fascinating history and that of the surviving buildings, including those which make up Low Parks Museum - Portland House, the Palace Riding School - and Hamilton Mausoleum.

-Coalmining began as a small-scale industry.
-Most of the coal deposits were very deep and only exploited after the technological developments of the later 1800s.
-Then there was a mining boom, and, by 1874, there were 22 collieries in Hamilton parish alone.
-Our coalmining display is a reminder of that history, and features the Blantyre Pit disaster in 1877, which remains Scotland's worst mining disaster, with 207 miners killed in a firedamp explosion.
+Coalmining began as small-scale, most deep deposits were only exploited after the technological developments of the later 1800s.
+There was a mining boom, and by 1874, there were dozens of collieries.
+Our displays are a reminder of that history, and feature Scotland's worst mining disaster at Blantyre Pit in 1877, when 207 miners died.

 The Cameronians (Scottish Rifles):

-Redisplayed in 2012, this modern gallery tells the story of the Lanarkshire regiment, raised in Douglas in 1689 by James, Earl of Angus.
+This gallery tells the story of the Lanarkshire regiment, raised in Douglas in 1689.
 Its initial recruits were Covenanters, making it the only British Army regiment with a religious origin.
 As Scotland's only rifle regiment, it disbanded in 1968 rather than merge and lose its unique identity.

 Our funky, colourful gallery filled with lots of objects which tell the stories of technology, industry, craft and design in South Lanarkshire.